excid3/tailwindcss-stimulus-components/README.md

 default action from running when clicking the element (e.g. a link from opening) that closes the modal and set to `false` to allow it.
 Default: `true`.

+`data-modal-restore-scroll-value` may be set to `false` to disable restoring scroll position.

 `data-modal-backdrop-color-value` can be used to specify the color and transparency of the modal's backdrop by setting an rgba value.
 Default: `rgba(0, 0, 0, 0.8)`.

 ### Tabs